 Scalloped hammerhead sharks have a life history that is susceptible to overharvesting (i.e., longlived, late maturity, low reproductive rates).
 Although data are limited, the available information indicates that the three DPSs of scalloped hammerhead that occur within the action area remain at risk from both directed and incidental take by commercial fisheries.
 Any additional sources of anthropogenic mortality will compound the risk to hammerhead populations from fishing operations.
 However, the anticipated number of mortalities (one every ten years for any of the three DPSs combined) resulting from the proposed action are orders of magnitude smaller than the anticipated mortalities from future commercial fisheries based on historical data.
+For acoustic-based research, scalloped hammerheads have a range similar to bony fish with a sensitivity from 20 to 100 Hz (Table 26).
+If any overlap occurs with the frequency of the acoustic work, we would expect the sharks to move away for the immediate vicinity, resulting in insignificant effects from auditory masking.
+As such, research on sea turtle ADDs in the wild is not likely to adversely affect ESA-listed scalloped hammerhead sharks.
 In addition, we do not anticipate any long-term adverse effects on either individual fish or the population resulting from the capture and live release of scalloped hammerhead sharks by turtle researchers.
 In summary, there is no indication that the anticipated small amount of take resulting from turtle research activities authorized as part of the Program poses a threat to the recovery of the following scalloped hammerhead DPSs: Eastern Pacific, Central and Southwest Atlantic, and Indo-West Pacific.